|Home » Starting a Company in India

 - Unlimited Company

-The Government of India (Ministry of Company) introduce .MCA 21 it is Electronic filing of documents and paperless administration and pertaining to Registrar of Companies offices as stipulated in the Indian Companies Act, 1956 (the Act).
+The Government of India (Ministry of Company) introduce .MCA 21 it is Electronic filing of documents and paperless administration and pertaining to Registrar of Companies offices as stipulated in the New Companies Act, 2013 (the Act).
 One can get a complete understanding of the MCA 21 from the MCA portal.
 The key benefits envisioned by the MCA 21 are as under:

 - Online incorporation of companies.